-After identifying and assessing the risks inherent in our business relating to climate change, we regard the occurrence of unexpected natural disasters as well as reputational damage as material risks in the environment, social and governance (ESG) area.
+After identifying and assessing the risks inherent in our business relating to climate change, we regard the prospective risks described above - physical and transition risk - as material risks in the environmental, social and governance (ESG) area.
+However, the Company has concluded that the various climate change risks that it faces do not have a material impact on the recognition and measurement of the assets and liabilities as at 31 December 2021.

 The existing Board-approved risk management framework sets forth the roles and responsibilities of those overseeing the implementation and monitoring of the risk management framework, which encompasses those risks facing the Company, including climate change.
 As greater understanding of financial risks from climate change develops, the risk management framework continues to evolve to reflect the distinctive elements of this risk to ensure effective management and oversight, including enhancement of scenario testing in this area.
-In addition, the Sompo Group has been a member of the PSI-TCFD Insurer Pilot Group of the United Nations Environment Programme Finance Initiative (UNEP FI) since 2018.
+In addition, the Company's ultimate parent, Sompo Holdings, has made sustainability and climate change key components of their Medium-Term Management Plan, which includes establishment of a Sustainability Management Office and a Chief Sustainability Officer, as well as pursuit of several climate related commitments, such as a pledge for net zero emissions from investments and operations by 2050.
+Sompo International recently established an ESG Committee to develop and implement an environmental, social and governance framework to strengthen our position as a responsible global corporate citizen in support of Sompo Holdings' broader efforts to address ESG issues.